yanchith/yanchith.github.io/posts/0010-simd-raytracer.md

 - f16?
 - Hiding indices in floats?
 - Going wide over rays AND having a BVH... if we can do a smart gather.
+- what about metropolis, monte carlo estimation, etc...

 # Conclusion